rylincoln/developer.fulcrumapp.com/_expressions/reference/concatenate.md

 `var_args_values` String (__required__) - Strings to append in sequence.

 **NOTE:** This can only be used on fields that store the values as a sting.
 Fields like choice fields and classification sets store the values in an array.
+Please refer [this example](http://developer.fulcrumapp.com/expressions/examples/combine-arrays/) for combining arrays.

 ### Returns